Culture of Melbourne: Sport

 Melbourne is home to 29 stadiums with a capacity of over 10,000 people.
-Some venues, such as the Albert Park Formula One track and the Calder Raceway, have large capacities but only temporary structures, while there are numerous suburban horse racing tracks and Australian rules football playing fields.
+Some venues, such as the Albert Park Circuit and Calder Park Raceway, have large capacities but only temporary structures, while there are numerous suburban horse racing tracks and Australian rules football playing fields.
 In 2000 construction was completed on the Docklands Stadium, capable of seating up to 56,000 people.
 The stadium was the first in the world to host cricket and Australian football matches under a roof.

-The city also has large State Cycling, Hockey, Baseball/Softball and Netball centres, and an Ice centre (National Ice Sports Centre, hosting the Australian Olympic Winter Institute) is being constructed in Melbourne Docklands.
+The city also has large State Cycling, Hockey, Baseball/Softball and Netball centres, and an Ice centre (National Ice Sports Centre, hosting the Australian Olympic Winter Institute) is being constructed in Docklands.

 Melbourne hosted the 2002 World Masters Games; broke new ground as the first city outside the United States to host the World Police and Fire Games in 1995, and the Presidents Cup golf tournament in 1999; and was the first city in the Southern Hemisphere to host the World Polo Championship in 2001.
 The city has hosted FIFA World Cup qualifiers in both 1997 and 2001.

 The Rod Laver Arena was converted into a pool for the 2007 World Aquatics Championships.

 Melbourne's skateboarding culture has a lengthy history, with brands such as Globe originating in the city.
 In 1988, the Australian 60 Minutes program produced a segment that focused solely on Victorian skateboarding.
 The segment featured Melbourne skateboarding and conducted interviews with notable figures such as the Hill brothers (Stephen, Matt and Mike) and Borgy.
 X-E-N is a Melbourne skateboard company that was established in 1999 and was co-founded by Andrew and Anthony Mapstone—two figures who, as of August 2012, remain influential in Australian skateboarding.